josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 ```
 You can ignore the warning messages in the terminal.
 Once it completes, you can see in `fitted_objects/` folder that a new model was created as a result of the training, with the name `model.pkl` unless you change the code

-**Again, there is no Orbit magic so far.
-These are the things that you normally do in a typical data science project, but simplified for illustration purpose.**

 Now the model is ready to be deployed and all production systems are wired up.
 You are getting ready to deploy the model and hopefully it will have a positive impact on the business: **lower churn, more revenue month over month**

 In the real life situation, the following would happen on a monthly basis: